MicrosoftDocs/sql-docs/docs/sql-server/stretch-database/select-rows-to-migrate-by-using-a-filter-function-stretch-database.md

 You can't drop the inline table-valued function as long as a table is using the function as its filter predicate.

-> [!TIP]
-> To improve the performance of the filter function, create an index on the columns used by the function.
+To improve the performance of the filter function, create an index on the columns used by the function.

 ### Passing column names to the filter function